joeyh92989/guild_project/README.md

   2. Install gem packages by running `bundle`
   3. Setup the database: `rails db:(drop,create,migrate,seed)` or `rails db:setup`
   4. Run command `rails s` and navigate to http://localhost:3000 to consume API endpoints below via your browser or postman
+  5. To determine active user ids in the application for use of create and conversation endpoints run `rails c` to open the rails console, then type `User.all` to return all users in the Database

 ## Endpoints